Yibo391/production/README.md

 - [x] socket channel(s) to update the client in real-time. your code must check that the webhook POST comes from GitLab.
 - [x] Along with your code, and installation scripts you should also commit an assignment report that answers some questions (see below).
 - [x] You are free to choose and use third-party packages to solve the problem but they should be mention and motivated in your assignment report.

+### Technology Stack
+- Node.js & Express.js for the backend.
+- WebSocket for real-time communication.
+- EJS for server-side rendering.
+- Axios for HTTP requests.
+- CSS and ES modules for frontend styling and structure.
+- dotenv for environment variable management.
+- Crypto for cryptographic functions, ensuring secure operations.

+### Nginx Configuration

+A snippet from the Nginx configuration highlights the reverse proxy setup essential for the application's deployment, facilitating access to different parts of the application hosted on various ports.

  ```